Brain Games for Seniors: How to Help Residents Improve Memory

 Digital brain games do this in one of two ways:

-- Residents can stay engaged independently.
+- An aging adult can stay engaged independently.

 - Games make it possible for residents to play virtually against another resident, family member, or friend—from the comfort and safety of their apartments or living spaces.